 Our setup guide is proved as the true laboratory behind the illusions by providing the proper guidance for setting up a business in the Dubai.

 Documents Required For Company Formation In Dubai

 The required list of documents for company formation includes the following documents:

 - A certified copy of the tenancy contract.

 - The photocopies of the passport/residency certificate/visa/ national identity.

 - The approval from the Ministry of Economy and other departments of government.

-- The stamped visa from the Immigration department of UAE and a trade name certificate is also required.
+- The stamped visa from the Immigration department of Dubai and a trade name certificate is also required.